-Medical assistance remains a growing component of public health and human services expenditures that continues to grow.
-Despite implementation of Commonwealth initiatives to restrain costs, the program continues to grow due to the jobless economic recovery that is expanding caseload, technology improvements and general medical inflation.
-Expenditures for medical assistance increased during the period from fiscal years 1993 through 2003 by an average annual rate of 9.9 percent.
-Fiscal year 2003 expenditures from Commonwealth funds were \$3.36 billion and the enacted budget for fiscal year 2004 is \$3.48 billion, an increase of 3.8 percent over the previous fiscal year.
-The increase reflects replacement of additional intergovernmental transfer transaction and one-time Tobacco Settlement funding used in fiscal year 2003 in place of Commonwealth revenues as noted above and normal inflationary increases.
+Medical assistance continues to be a rapidly growing component of public health and human services expenditures.
+Despite implementation of Commonwealth initiatives to restrain costs, the program continues to grow due to an expanding caseload, technology improvements and general medical inflation.
+Expenditures for medical assistance increased during the period from fiscal years 1995 through 2005 by an average annual rate of 8.5 percent.
+Fiscal year 2005 expenditures from Commonwealth funds were \$4.2 billion and the enacted budget for fiscal year 2006 is \$4.6 billion for medical assistance, an increase of 9.7 percent over the previous fiscal year.
+The increase reflects normal inflationary increases and is deflated by proposed cost containment initiatives anticipated to reduce General Fund expenditures by \$223.4 million in fiscal year 2006.
 The Commonwealth has experienced the rise in medical and pharmaceutical costs that has been occurring nationwide.
-This increase is particularly evident in the rates requested by the managed care providers and in services for children.
-Income maintenance cash assistance payments to families in transition to independence totaled \$786 million for fiscal year 2003, of which \$301.8 million was from the General Fund.
-The budget for fiscal year 2004 includes a total of \$874 million with \$328 million provided from the General Fund, while the 2005 budget proposes total funds of \$915.4 million, of which \$356.6 million relies on General Fund revenue.
-The increase of \$41 million results from caseload growth and support services for former cash assistance clients.
+This increase is particularly evident in the rates requested by managed care providers and in services for children.
+Income maintenance cash assistance payments to families in transition to independence were \$961.2 million for fiscal year 2005, of which \$384.2 million is from the General Fund.
+The enacted budget for fiscal year 2006 includes a total of \$962.7 million, with \$377.3 million provided from the General Fund.
 Cash assistance is time-limited and requires participation in work activities to maintain eligibility.
-To support a client's finding and retaining employment, small grants are available to clients to overcome employment obstacles such as childcare, transportation, vision and hearing difficulties, and other such barriers.
-In fiscal year 2003 and the future, increased cost will be incurred in training and support for the most hard to place clients.
+To support a client's finding and retaining employment, small grants are available to clients to overcome employment obstacles such as child care, transportation, vision and hearing difficulties, and other such barriers.
+In fiscal year 2006 and the future, increased costs are expected to be incurred in training and support for the most hard to place clients.
 These increased costs will include some state-only payments for clients who are working the required amount but still require assistance to complete training.